Offline Estimation of Controlled Markov Chains: Minimaxity and Sample Complexity: Further Examples

-where the first inequality follows from Bernoulli's inequality \citep{brannan2006first}.
-Comparing this to \cref{eq:markov-eq3} consequently implies that tighter upper bounds to expected return times can be derived when the controls corresponding to a controlled Markov chain are deterministic.
+where the first inequality follows from Bernoulli's inequality \citep{brannan2006first} and the second inequality follows by multiplying the numerator and denominator by $M_{max}$ and some trivial algebra.
+Comparing this to Proposition \ref{prop:markov-mdp} consequently implies that tighter upper bounds to expected return times can be derived when the controls are deterministic.
 In other words, a CMC with Markov non-deterministic controls require more samples to guarantee PAC-bounds than an inhomogenous Markov chain. \end{remark}